noClaps/blog/src/content/posts/collatz-conjecture.md

    num = int(input("Enter a number to test: ")) # ask user for number to test collatz(num) # run the collatz function with the number you type in
    ```

-Alternatively, you can <a href="./collatz-conjecture/collatz-conjecture.py" download="collatz-conjecture.py">download the code here</a>.

 4. Hit save and double-click the .py file to run it.
 5. Enter a number when it tells you to "Enter a number to test: "